Subharmonic entrainment and limit cycle modulation by high frequency excitation: A Renormalization group approach: The model

-In Eqs.(\ref{eq5}) and (\ref{eq6}) we have expressed the effective terms $\tilde{\omega}$ and $K$ as functions of the strength $g$ as well as the high frequency $\Omega$ of the fast driving force $g\cos\Omega t$.
-This opens up the scope for studying the consequence of exciting the system with a slow as well as a fast drive in terms of variation not only of $g$ but also of $\Omega$.
+In Eqs.\eqref{eq:effective_freq} and \eqref{eq:effective_damp} we have expressed the effective terms $\tilde{\omega}$ and $K$ as functions of the strength $g$ as well as the high frequency $\Omega$ of the fast driving force $g\cos\Omega t$.
+This opens up the scope for studying the consequence of exciting the system with a slow parametric as well as a fast drive in terms of variation not only of $g$ but also of $\Omega$.
 The effect of the fast drive term is twofold.
-Firstly, from Eqs.(\ref{eq4}) and (\ref{eq5}) we see that the new frequency $\tilde{\omega}$ emerges as an effective natural frequency replacing $\omega_0$ of Eq.(\ref{eq1}).
-Secondly, the Van der Pol damping term gets modified from $\gamma(x^2 - 1)\dot{x}$ in Eq.(\ref{eq1}) to $\gamma(s^2 + K)\dot{s}$ in Eq.(\ref{eq4}).
-The question of a Hopf bifurcation arises when this effective damping parameter $K$ passes through a zero in course of its variation with respect to either $g$ or $M$.
-The effect of the variation in $g$ leading to a Hopf bifurcation has been studied in \cite{sroy2}.
-Here we are exploring the effect of variation of $K$ as a consequence of variation in $M$.
-From the structure of $M$ given in Eq.(\ref{eq3}) it is clear that for large values of $\Omega$ we have $M \sim \Omega^{-4}$, a crucial point to which we shall come a little later.
+Firstly, from Eqs.(\ref{eq:effective_dynamics}) and (\ref{eq:effective_freq}) we see that the new frequency $\tilde{\omega}$ emerges as an effective natural frequency thus replacing $\omega_0$ of Eq.(\ref{eq:original}).
+Secondly, the Van der Pol damping term gets modified from $\gamma(px^2 - q)\dot{x}$ in Eq.(\ref{eq:original}) to $\gamma(ps^2 - K)\dot{s}$ of Eq.(\ref{eq:effective_dynamics}).
+The question of stability of the limit cycle arises when this effective damping parameter $K$ passes through a zero in the course of its variation with respect to either $g$ or $\Omega$ or both by $A_v$.
+Here, we are exploring the role of the fast forcing amplitude ($A_v$) in tuning the stability of the limit cycle.